Skip Navigation

 • 1935

-Our grandfathers Joe and Lou found the Wenger Mixer Company in the midst of the infamous “Dust Bowl” that ravaged American farms.
-To aid their fellow farmers, the Wenger brothers created a breakthrough grinder-blender system that added molasses to low-value roughage, providing desperately needed cattle feed.
+Joe Wenger and his brother Lou form the Wenger Mixer Company in the midst of the infamous “Dust Bowl” that ravaged American farms.
+To aid their fellow farmers, the Wenger brothers “imagineered” a breakthrough grinder-blender system that added molasses to low-value roughage, providing desperately needed cattle feed.
 And an industry is born.

 1935